huggingface/transformers/docs/source/model_doc/megatron_gpt2.rst

 ..
-    Copyright 2020 The HuggingFace Team.
+    Copyright 2021 NVIDIA Corporation and The HuggingFace Team.
 All rights reserved.

-    Copyright 2021 NVIDIA Corporation

     Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at